jzleetcode/jzleetcode.github.io/src/content/blog/leetcode-239-sliding-window-maximum.md

 ### Idea

 We can use a double ended `Deque` which are supported in most if not all programming languages (I would assume so).
-We use it to to remember the array indexes.
+We use it to remember the array indexes.
 The `Deque` size will remain less than k and be updated as we iterate through the array.
 During the iteration:

 1. we remove elements from the front when it is not in the sliding window (`index < i-(k-1)`) anymore.
 2. we remove elements from the back when the array element is not greater than the current element since we only need to get the maximum.